-The Sisters of Compassion commissioned this portrait of their Foundress.
-Suzanne Aubert (1835-1926) is pictured in full habit with its distinctive wimple and medal.
-The oil painting was done by The Studio of St John the Baptist, an Aucklandbased studio which specialises in sacred art and iconography.
+COVER PORTRAIT The Sisters of Compassion commissioned this portrait of their Foundress as her cause for canonisation moved forward.
+Suzanne Aubert (1835 - 1926) is pictured in her full habit with its distinctive wimple and medal.
+She stands in front of the Whanganui river with Hiruhārama/Jerusalem in the background.
+She is holding kawakawa leaves, symbolic of her vast knowledge of natural health remedies.
+Suzanne is also holding her prayer book.
+True to her "contemplation on the go" as she called it, her finger marks a page showing that while she drew her life from God, her source, she was ever present to those around her.1 ^{1.} The oil painting was done by The Studio of St John the Baptist, an Auckland-based studio which specialises in sacred art and iconography.